-Wisconsin emergency officials said the state has caught a break in the weather, as a storm system that threatened Wisconsin lakes and streams is veering southward into Illinois.
+Wisconsin emergency officials say the state has caught a break in the weather, as a storm system that threatened Wisconsin lakes and streams is veering southward into Illinois.

 Tod Pritchard of Wisconsin Emergency Management said officials were bracing for as much as 4 inches of rain Thursday in the southern part of the state.
 He said the new forecast calls for about half of that or less.

-He said counties aren't relaxing quite yet, though; they're tracking the latest forecasts and officials in Rock County have requested 50,000 sandbags to protect against flooding of the Rock River.
+He said counties aren't relaxing quite yet, though.
+He said they're tracking the latest forecasts, and officials in Rock County have requested 50,000 sandbags to protect against flooding of the Rock River.